Menu Close

 Our Mission

-MISO will develop and demonstrate an autonomous in-situ observation platform for use in hard-to-reach areas (Arctic, wetlands), for detecting and quantifying carbon dioxide and methane gasses, using a combination of stationary and mobile (drone) solutions and requiring minimum on-site intervention when deployed.
+MISO have developed and demonstrated an autonomous in-situ observation platform for use in hard-to-reach areas (Arctic, wetlands), for detecting and quantifying carbon dioxide and methane gasses, using a combination of stationary and mobile (drone) solutions and requiring minimum on-site intervention when deployed.

-To achieve this objective, MISO will improve detection limit and accuracy of a NDIR GHG sensor, which will then be used in three observing platforms (a static tower, a static chamber and a UAV-mounted sensor) operated with the help of a central base unit.
-All elements will be designed for operation in harsh environments and with minimum human intervention.
-The static observatories will be powered by a unique geothermal device.
+To achieve this objective, MISO have improved detection limit and accuracy of a NDIR GHG sensor, which then is used in three observing platforms (a static tower, a static chamber and a UAV-mounted sensor) operated with the help of a central base unit.
+All elements are designed for operation in harsh environments and with minimum human intervention.
+The static observatories are powered by a unique geothermal device.

-Communication between the three observatories and a data cloud will use a combination of P2P, G4/G5/LTE, LORAWAN and wifi technologies.
-The specifications of the platform will be co-developed with stakeholders from academia, monitoring and measurement systems, industry and policy.
+Communication between the three observatories and a data cloud uses a combination of P2P, G4/G5/LTE, LORAWAN and wifi technologies.
+The specifications of the platform is co-developed with stakeholders from academia, monitoring and measurement systems, industry and policy.

 Background